joshpwille/Camera_Stream_KV260/README.md

 # Camera_Stream_KV260
-Remote streaming of camera feed on different cameras with YOLOv8
+Remote streaming of camera feed using different cameras with a goal of live streaming YOLOv8.